sammyhenningsson/shaf/README.md

 This documentation is written as code comments in the corresponding serializer.
 See [Serializers](#Serializers) for more info.

 ## Generators
-Shaf supports a few different generator to make it easy to create new files.
+Shaf supports a few different generators to make it easy to create new files.
 Each generator has an _identifier_ and they are called with `shaf generate IDENTIFIER` plus zero or more arguments.

 #### Scaffold
-Shaf makes it easy to create new files with generators.
 When adding a new resource its recommended to use the scaffold generator.
-It accepts a resource name and an arbitrary number of attribute:type:label arguments.
+It accepts a resource name and an arbitrary number of attribute:type arguments.
 ```sh
 shaf generate scaffold some_resource attr1:string attr2:integer
 ```
-The scaffold generator will call the model generator and the controller generator.
+The scaffold generator will call the model generator and the controller generator, see below.

 #### Controller
-A new controller is generated with the _controller_ identifier and a resource name and an arbitrary number of attribute:type:label arguments.
+A new controller is generated with the _controller_ identifier and a resource name and an arbitrary number of attribute:type arguments.
 ```sh
 shaf generate controller some_resource attr1:string attr2:integer
 ```
 This will add a new controller and an integration spec.
 It will also modify the root resource to include a link the the collection endpoint for _some_resource_.

 #### Model
-A new model is generated with the _model_ identifier and a resource name and an arbitrary number of attribute:type:label arguments.
+A new model is generated with the _model_ identifier and a resource name and an arbitrary number of attribute:type arguments.
 ```sh
 shaf generate model some_resource attr1:string attr2:integer
 ```